bstefanescu/qutejs/web/doc/docs/advanced/api.md

 }).on('click', function(e) {
     // define event handlers
 	// do something on click ...
-}).channel(function(message, data) {
-    // define a component messaging handler
-	// do something when a message is posted to the component channel.
 }).mixin(Mixin1, Mixin2, ...); // apply some mixins to the component model

 new MyComponent().mount(); // instantiate and mount the root component